 ERP Project Challenges

-Many manufacturers and distributors fear that their ERP projects will exceed their budgets and timelines, and given the above statistics, it’s no wonder why.
+Many manufacturers fear that their ERP projects will exceed their budgets and timelines, and given the above statistics, it’s no wonder why.
 But these numbers don’t tell us why so many projects experience delays and budget overruns.